-It’s incredibly rare that a prospect responds to a salesperson’s first outreach attempt.
-This necessitates following up … and following up on your follow ups.
+It's incredibly rare that a prospect responds to a salesperson's first outreach attempt.
+This means following up … and following up on your follow-ups.

-Here’s a guide that can help you optimize your prospecting process and significantly improve your response and connect rates, even with no changes to the content of your messaging.
+Here's a guide to help you optimize your prospecting process and significantly improve your response and connect rates, without changes to the content of your messaging.

 There are two important caveats to this number.
 First, every industry and buyer persona is different.
-While five touches might be the right number for one type of prospect, seven or three might be right for another.
-This is why you must test the number and observe your response rates over time.
+While eight touches might be the right number for your company, seven or three might be right for another.
+This is why you must test and observe your response rates over time.

 Reaching out multiple times won't work unless you vary your messaging.
 Every time you contact a prospect, provide value in a new way.
 For instance, you might send a short tip in one email and link to a helpful ebook in the second.